How to Rhinestone a Dance Costume

 These are good alternatives to working with a syringe filled with E6000.
 It all depends on how large of a dot of glue you need and can control.
 Remember to protect your work surface when working right from any E6000 bottle.

 The white glues dry clear and have a consistency that may be easier to use straight from the bottle for larger embellishments.
-However, even these glues can be applied with more precision by using our Bulb Syringe Bottle.
-This collapsible bottle should be used with white glues only.
+However, even these glues can be applied with more precision by using our Round Bottle Syringe (1 oz) Kit.
+These bottles work best with white glues.

 You can collapse the filled Bulb Syringe Bottle between your fingers to use, and when you replace the orange cap, can be stored in this position.

-The economic Pick’N’Stick is made of bright pink plastic with a bit of moldable beeswax on one end and a fine tip on the other.
+Our Pick-Me-Up Tool is a must-have for seamlessly setting crystals..
 With the lightest touch, you can pick up a crystal and place it on your glue dot, then turn the tool around to refine the stone’s placement and set it into the glue with light pressure.
-Sold in twin packs, it’s an indispensable tool for both large and very small stones.
+It's an indispensable tool for both large and very small stones.

 The Crystal Katana expands on this idea, with a premium jewelers wax tip that leaves little to no residue on the surface of the crystal.
 The lightweight bamboo shaft is hollow, and the twist-off chrome end was designed to fit over the top of the angled Swarovski Elements facets, allowing you to push the stone firmly in place with less fatigue.